GoogleChrome/developer.chrome.com/site/en/docs/crux/dashboard/index.md

 - Shortcut: `crux`
 - URL with %s in place of query: `https://datastudio.google.com/c/u/0/reporting/bbc5698d-57bb-4969-9e07-68810b9fa348/page/keDQB?params=%7B%22origin%22:%22%s%22%7D`

-{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/uMyipuu95G78aQ7hdn9u.png", alt="ALT_TEXT_HERE", width="600", height="422" %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/uMyipuu95G78aQ7hdn9u.png", alt="Chrome 'Add search engine' dialog", width="600", height="422" %}

-After this, when you type `crux` and press `tab` in the search bar you will now be able to enter a URL, and the CrUX dash board for this will load.
+After this, when you type `crux` and press `tab` in the search bar you will now be able to enter an origin, and Chrome will navigate to the preconfigured CrUX Dashboard.

-{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/O2sQwX4JwVRxcb24Mfw1.png", alt="ALT_TEXT_HERE", width="400", height="138" %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/O2sQwX4JwVRxcb24Mfw1.png", alt="Using a custom search engine in Chrome Omnibox", width="400", height="138" %}

 If you omit the protocol, HTTPS is assumed.
 Subdomains matter, for example `https://developers.google.com` and `https://www.google.com` are considered to be different origins.